If you received a message saying that

 If you have one copy of Windows and installed it on more than one PC, activation might not work because the product key has already been used on another PC, or it's being used on more PCs than the Microsoft Software License Terms allow.
 Normally, the rule to follow for most copies of Windows is that one copy can be installed only on one PC.

 If your product key is being used on more PCs than the Microsoft Software License Terms allow, you'll need to buy a product key or copy of Windows for each of your PCs in order to activate them.

 If you have a counterfeit copy of Windows that wasn't published and licensed by Microsoft, activation won't work because Microsoft won't be able to create a match between your PC's hardware profile and your 25-character product key.

 The How to Tell webpage on the Microsoft website can help you figure out if your copy of Windows is counterfeit.
 If it is, you'll probably need to buy a new copy of Windows.

 If you bought a used PC with Windows already installed on it, it's possible that the product key is being used on more PCs than the Microsoft Software License Terms allow.

 You might need to ask the seller you bought the used PC from for the original Windows DVD and product key.
-If the DVD and product key aren't available, or if you tried them and still can't activate, you might need to buy a new key.
+If the DVD and product key aren't available, or if you tried them and still can't activate, you might need to buy a new key or copy of Windows.

 If you made substantial hardware changes to your PC, such as replacing your hard drive or motherboard, you need to contact support to activate Windows by phone.